The Lovers Tarot Card Meanings and Combinations

 Lovers Tarot Card Meanings

-Traditionally The Lovers was the triumph card of love but the depiction has appeared in various guises and with differing interpretations, so other meanings may apply (depending upon the deck you’re using) involving a choice between two paths (temptation and virtue) or sometimes a love choice between two people.
+Traditionally The Lovers was the triumph card of love but the depiction has appeared in various guises and with differing interpretations, so other meanings may apply (depending upon the deck you’re using) involving a choice between two paths or sometimes a love choice between two people.

 For a single person, it can suggest an attraction, a love interest, or a potential relationship, but look for other cards to suggest a deeper commitment.
-When reading for someone already attached it usually indicates choices the couple need to make together, as their lives are entwined and they don’t tend to operate independently, since what affects one affects them both.
+When reading for someone already attached it usually indicates choices the couple need to make together, as their lives are entwined and what affects one will affect them both.

 If reversed or badly aspected it may suggest various types of relationship problems or frustrations, including thwarted love or unreciprocated feelings, infidelity, lack of harmony.